Azure-Samples/azure-opensource-labs/1-windows-oss-terminal-wsl/README.md

     - Quit all windows to exit the tmux session.

 ## Run a Node Project in WSL
-> Needed to install Node and npm for this to work.
-Had to update the Ubuntu build before I could install node and npm.
-There's no projects folder under C:\\ either.

->yosef: I agree shoudl include the project in the base image, and the clean up command can just remove the node-modules folder

 In the Terminal using your OSCON profile, navigate to `c:\\projects\`